Shree05Ram/First/UI Tool for Mender Artifact Creation.md

 device.

 Here are the steps to create an artifact using the tool:

-Step – 1 : Choose the Artifact Type based on the file type used.
+Step - 1 : Choose the Artifact Type based on the file type used.
-Step – 2 : Input the name of the output Mender Artifact.
+Step - 2 : Input the name of the output Mender Artifact.
-Step – 3 : Input the compatible device type of this Mender Artifact.
+Step - 3 : Input the compatible device type of this Mender Artifact.
-Step – 4 : Optionally, input the path on target device where file will be installed.
+Step - 4 : Optionally, input the path on target device where file will be installed.
-Step – 5 : Import the file/script used to create artifact
+Step - 5 : Import the file/script used to create artifact.

 This will create and download the artifact.